MapAnything: Universal Feed-Forward Metric 3D Reconstruction: Benchmarking Results

 \paragraph{Two-View Dense Reconstruction:}

-We benchmark sparse-view reconstruction and image matching performance against state-of-the-art feed-forward baselines in \cref{tab:two_view_dense_recon}. \coolname achieves state-of-the-art performance using only images as input.
+We benchmark sparse-view reconstruction and image-matching performance against state-of-the-art feed-forward baselines in \cref{tab:two_view_dense_recon}. \coolname achieves state-of-the-art performance using only images as input.
 With additional input modalities, \coolname significantly outperforms both image-only baselines and Pow3R \cite{JangWLAR2025}, the only other two-view feed-forward method that uses scene or camera priors.

 \paragraph{Single-View Calibration:}